-To feel that he is not responsible for all (the good and bad) that happens; to cease to be a part of the society and its norms, to pull back and remain suspended somewhere in between zero and being.
+To feel that they are not responsible for everything (the good and bad) that happens; to cease to be a part of the society and its norms, to pull back and remain suspended somewhere in between zero and being.

 A pause to sharpen the axe.

-Because the axe is our mind, body and soul (it makes no deifference how we define it).
+Because the axe is our mind, body and soul (it makes no difference how we define it).
 It’s an axe and it gets blunt from overuse.

 We can achieve much more than those we aim for if we stop, even for a while, trying for anything.
 And maybe, thanks to this pause, we may perceive that all these things we strive for are not as important as we think when we are obsessed, ruled by them.